khronokernel/Getting-Started-With-OpenCore/README.md

 * Misc: Setting for OpenCore's boot loader itself
 * NVRAM: This is where we set NVRAM properties like boot flags and SIP
 * Platforminfo: This is where we setup your SMBIOS
-* UEFI: Where we tell OpenCore which drivers to load and which order
+* UEFI: Where we tell OpenCore which drivers to load and in which order

 We can delete #WARNING -1 and  #WARNING -2 just to clean it up a bit